The 6 Poisonous Spiders Found in the USA! (ID Guide)

 Brown Recluse Range Map

 Many people regard the Brown Recluse as more dangerous than the Black Widow.

 Everyone knows exactly what a Black Widow looks like with their distinctive red-hour glass shape on an entirely black body.
 But a Brown Recluse looks like many other common types of house spiders.
-Instead of treating them with caution and respect, most people don’t even know they are looking at a dangerous venomous spider!
+So instead of treating them with caution and respect, most people don’t even know they are looking at a dangerous venomous spider!

 Luckily, Brown Recluse bites are rare and only bite you if provoked.

 Unfortunately, since they live indoors, bites often occur when you accidentally step or roll on them while sleeping.
 The bite is painless, so you may not even know you have been bitten until later.

 Watch this video to see the damage a Brown Recluse bite can cause!

 Bites can result in lesions, nausea, fever, and wounds that are slow to heal, becoming necrotic and sometimes causing secondary infections.
 Necrosis (death of cells) sets in quickly, and the result is an excruciating and gruesome “flesh-rotting” wound.